Skip to main content

 \end{equation}

-In this equation, ka is the apparent first-order rate constant to the development of the steady state at a given substrate and inhibitor concentration, v0 is the very first initial rate and vs is the steady-state rate.
+In this equation, ka is the apparent first-order rate constant for the development of the steady state at a given substrate and inhibitor concentration, v0 is the very first initial rate, and vs is the steady-state rate.

-Slow tight-binding inhibition occurs when the rate constants for net production of EI* are fast compared to the step for the formation of EI.
+Slow tight-binding inhibition occurs when the rate constants for net production of EI* are fast compared to the step for forming EI.
 In this case, even small amounts of I will produce EI* as the reaction is pulled to EI*, and more complicated equations must be used to determine product vs time equations.

-Other chemical models could also account for slow binding inhibition.
-These include a slow binding rate constant k4, a slow isomerization of EI after fast binding of I, or a slow binding to a specific, low population conformation of enzyme in a process called conformational selection.
-Slow-binding inhibitors of enzymes (such as neural acetylcholine esterase) are known.
+Other chemical models could also account for slow-binding inhibition.
+These include a slow binding rate constant (k4), a slow isomerization of EI after fast binding of I, or a slow binding to a specific, low-population conformation of the enzyme, in a process called conformational selection.
+Slow-binding enzyme inhibitors (such as acetylcholinesterase) are known.

-Here is a Vcell simulation showing progress curves for an uninhibited reactions, one in the presence of a competitive inhibitor and one in the presence of a slow (competitive) inhibitor.
+Here is a Vcell simulation showing progress curves for an uninhibited reaction, one in the presence of a competitive inhibitor, and one in the presence of a slow (competitive) inhibitor.

 VCellLogo.png MODEL